 Along with the recommended medication, it is also necessary to avoid products with ingredients like retinol and alcohol that can dry out the skin.
 It is best to use formulations that are hypoallergenic, and contain ingredients such as oatmeal and aloe that will calm and soothe the skin.

 Contact Skin Cancer Specialists, P.C. and Aesthetic Center, serving the greater Atlanta metro, for more information and help with treating eczema.
-Call us today to schedule a consultation.
+Call us today at 770-422-5557 or fill out the form on this page to schedule a consultation.